azeez010/azeez010/README.md

 About Me

 Hey there! 👋 I'm a seasoned senior full stack engineer with a passion for building robust and scalable systems.
-My expertise spans multiple languages, including Python, JavaScript, Java, C#, and Golang.
+My expertise spans multiple languages, including Python, JavaScript, React, Kotlin, Swift, Java, C#, and Golang.
 With a strong foundation in backend development, distributed systems, and DevOps, I thrive on turning complex challenges into elegant solutions.

 Technical Toolbox 🧰